 The main attraction of Uttarakhand is its hilly greenery and wildlife.
 The state is very rich in bio-diversity.
-Therefore, Uttarakhand is considered a major center of fauna and botany.
+Therefore, Uttarakhand is considered a major centre of fauna and botany.

 There are 6 national parks and 4 wildlife sanctuaries, which provide safe havens to a number of wild animals including the state animal of Uttarakhand.